-C/2014 OG392 (PANSTARRS) is a large comet whose orbit is approximately between Jupiter and Neptune.
+Comet C/2014 OG392 (PANSTARRS) is an object whose orbit is approximately between Jupiter and Neptune.
 NASA JPL has not classified PANSTARRS as potentially hazardous because its orbit does not bring it close to Earth.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.